-- Benefits: Maybe the on-paper salary for a new job is lower, but the company will pay for you to classes or earn a degree.
-Or, possibly the company has better health insurance or offers on-site childcare for free.
+Maybe the on-paper salary for a new job is lower, but the company will pay you to take classes or earn a degree.
+Or, possibly, the company has better health insurance or offers on-site childcare for free.
 A company's benefits could easily outweigh the difference in weekly paychecks.

 Be careful not to devalue your current job or criticize supervisors or management as you make the case for how you would prefer the job for which you are interviewing.

 Salary is important, but it's not the only factor determining a good job.
 Many people are willing to work for less pay if the trade-off is a better work-life balance, lower stress levels, a better schedule, or even a shorter commute.
 If you flourish in a cooperative atmosphere and are currently at a company where competition is rampant, friendly co-workers may seem more important than salary.